 Pediatric Interest Group Leaders' Listserv

 If you have been elected to lead the PIG at your school, congratulations!
 We are excited that you have chosen to be a PIG Leader.
-The Medical Student Subcommittee wants to support you during your time in this role by providing you with a forum to easily network and share ideas with other PIG Leaders across the country.
-Sign up today by emailing YPNews@aap.org.
+The SOPT Medical Student Committee wants to support you during your time in this role by providing you with a forum to easily network and share ideas with other PIG Leaders across the country.
+Sign up today by emailing AAPSOPT@aap.org.

 Information, opportunities, and programs for medical students interested in pediatrics.